wgslr/unikraft/doc/guides/kraft.rst

 The ``kraft`` tool works with these remote and local Git repositories in order to handle version control.
-However, wen using the ``kraft`` tool itself in during the ``configure`` and ``build`` steps, it is handy to stop it it from automatically running ``git checkout`` on these repositories.
+However, when using the ``kraft`` tool itself in during the ``configure`` and ``build`` steps, it is handy to stop it it from automatically running ``git checkout`` on these repositories.
 This is particularly useful when the source tree of the Unikraft core or any other